GeekZoneHQ/web/readme.md

 python manage.py tailwind start
 ```

-This will re-generate the development build of `styles.css`.
+This will re-generate the development build of `styles.css`, then watch for any changes made to files in `theme/static_src`.

 >A production build of `styles.css` can be generated using the command `python manage.py tailwind build` - this reduces the file to only the base styles that are actually being used.